vilt23/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Set up Cognito post confirmation lambda

 I started by creating a lambda function in AWS using runtime Python 3.8 Next I created the file [cruddur-post-confirrmation.py](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/aws/lambdas/cruddur-post-confirrmation.py) in the lambda directory of the aws directory of gitpod.
-This code will later be deploy in the recently created lambda function of AWS.
+This code will later be deployed in the recently created lambda function of AWS.
 In the Environment variables of the configuration of the lambda function I defined the connection URL of the postgres database.
 Then I added a specific ARN layer to the function.

 ![create_lambda_function](assets/Week4/Week%204%20-%20Create%20lambda%20function.png)